floweredscarf/su25/labs/lab22/index.md

 >Complete the `lsdRadixSort` method in `DistributionSorts.java` by implementing the `countingSortOnDigit` method.
 You won't be able to reuse your `countingSort` from before verbatim because you need a method to do counting sort *only considering one digit*, but you will be able to use something very similar.
+Remember that `countingSortOnDigit` should be *stable*!

 {: .info}
 >Disclaimer: Radix sort is commonly implemented at a lower level than base-10,